-Districts can begin awarding endorsements and State Honors to graduating seniors
+Districts can begin awarding endorsements and State Distinction to graduating seniors

 Availability of supports, recognition, and incentives

-Public postsecondary institutions define first-year course schedules and degree programs that align to the endorsement framework
+Public postsecondary institutions align first-year course schedules and degree programs to the endorsement framework, with implementation occurring in the 19-20 AY

+Other Recommendations

+The House Resolution 477 advisory committee discussed the possibility of establishing a preliminary endorsement that recognizes student career exploration activities and the development of an individualized plan for college, career, and financial aid.
+While this preliminary endorsement is not included in the final recommendations, the IPIC agencies should consider the possibility of such an endorsement for future expansion of the college and career pathway endorsement system.

 Attachment 1

-Example Organization of Career Areas, Career Clusters, and State Honors Areas
+Example Organization of Career Areas, Career Clusters, and State Distinction Areas